-GWMP Section Commitment Timing 6.0 Data collected will: As required Enable verification and refinement (where necessary) of the hydrogeological model developed for Wambo (Section 5.3); Be used in the continued development of groundwater investigation triggers (Section 4.0); and Provide input to annual reviews of groundwater monitoring data (Section 9.1.1).
+GWMP Section Commitment Timing 6.0 Data collected will: As required • Enable verification and refinement (where necessary) of the hydrogeological model developed for Wambo (Section 5.3); Be used in the continued development of groundwater investigation triggers (Section 4.0); and Provide input to annual reviews of groundwater monitoring data (Section 9.1.1).
 6.1.1 Install additional monitoring bores so that at least two years of monitoring data is collected prior to undermining.
 2 years prior to mining Construct all new monitoring bores in accordance with the Minimum Construction Requirements for Water Bores in Australia (NUDLC, 2012).
 As required Bi-monthly monitoring of groundwater levels, pH and EC will be undertaken at all standpipe bores in the groundwater monitoring program.
 Bi-monthly Comprehensive analysis of major ions will occur at each standpipe bore annually.
 Annually VWPs, which continuously record groundwater levels, are downloaded quarterly.
 Quarterly 6.1.2 Dewatering volumes and underground water levels will be recorded.
 As required (during pumping) Data collected from the underground dewatering volumes will be incorporated into the site water balance on an annual basis Annually Where the annual assessment for mine inflows to the South Bates Underground Mine exceeds the peak estimate predicted by HydroSimulations (2017) (316 ML/year) by 50% or more (that is more than 474 ML/year), WCPL will: Annually Investigate if there is a change in the predicted take of water from the Lower Wollombi Brook Water Source from mining related activities; Where there is an increased take from the Lower Wollombi Brook Water Source, investigate any influence on a low flow cease to pump criteria specified in the HUA WSP; Define the mine inflow volume value triggering this response procedure; and Submit a report summarising the assessment to DPIE Water.
 Notify DPIE Water as soon as practicable on becoming aware of any take of water in excess of the licensed entitlement.
 As required Investigate an unexpected increase in water make or change in water quality of mine water storages.
-As required 6.1.3 Monitoring bores P114, P116 and P202 and surface water quality from Wambo South Water Dam will be analysed to detect potential subsurface water loss.
-Water quality analysis will include major cations and major anions (annually) in addition to pH and EC (bi-monthly).
+As required 6.1.3 WCPL will monitor existing groundwater monitoring bore P206, newly installed nested standpipe P316 (a,b,c) and surface water quality of any water stored in the dam.
 Bi-monthly and annually South Wambo Dam will only be recommissioned after further geotechnical assessment, structural repairs and following relevant consultation NSW DSC and NSW DPIE Resources Regulator.
 If required 6.1.4 Develop a program to investigate and monitor potential water loss from the Montrose Dam prior to construction.
-Prior to construction 6.1.5 Install GW36 in the channel of North Wambo Creek, near the River Oak riparian grassy tall woodland, to monitor potential impacts.
-2020 7.3 Following the receipt of groundwater monitoring results, a data review will be undertaken.
-On receipt of result
+Prior to construction 7.3 Following the receipt of groundwater monitoring results, a data review will be undertaken.
+On receipt of results